- In line with the Data Protection Act 1998 principles and GDPR, North Hayne Farm Cottages will ensure that personal data will:

 Type of information processed

-- North Hayne Farm Cottages processes the following personal information from it's customers:
+- North Hayne Farm Cottages processes the following personal information directly from it's customers using our booking form:

 - Data is held relating to contact information and age, no specific request is made for gender or date of birth